adamdecaf/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A common use case is to start actors after the cluster has been initialized, members have joined, and the cluster has reached a certain size.

 With a configuration option you can define required number of members before the leader changes member status of 'Joining' members to 'Up'.

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/resources/factorial.conf#min-nr-of-members

-You can start the actors in a ``registerOnMemberUp`` callback, which will be invoked when the current member status is changed tp 'Up', i.e. the cluster has at least the defined number of members.
+You can start the actors in a ``registerOnMemberUp`` callback, which will be invoked when the current member status is changed to 'Up', i.e. the cluster has at least the defined number of members.

 .. includecode:: ../../../akka-samples/akka-sample-cluster/src/main/java/sample/cluster/factorial/japi/FactorialFrontendMain.java#registerOnUp